Nelson Velazquez Preview, Player Props: Royals vs. Pirates

 Nelson Velazquez At The Plate

-- Velazquez is batting .230 with two doubles, eight home runs and three walks.
+- Velazquez has three doubles, eight home runs and four walks while batting .234.

-- Velazquez has had an RBI in nine games this season (39.1%), including three multi-RBI outings (13.0%).
-He has also driven in three or more of his team's runs in one contest.
+- Velazquez has an RBI in nine of 24 games this year, with multiple RBI in three of them.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.